 However, there is an exception.
-If you are the child of a Croatian who left Croatia after 1991, then you may qualify to register your citizenship instead of apply.
-To find out if you qualify, check this post.
+If you are the child of a Croatian who left Croatia after 1991, then you may qualify to register your citizenship instead of applying.
+[Read: How children of Croatians can register their citizenship]

 All foreign documents issued in countries that are party to the Apostille Convention need to have an apostille to be used outside of the issuing country.
-If your country isn’t part of that convention, then your documents need to be legalized.
+If your country isn’t part of that convention, then your documents need to be legalized and officially translated.
 [Read: Apostille versus legalization]

 What is an apostille?